Tyler Duffey: Minor leagues

 On June 26, 2016, Duffey took a perfect game through 5.2 innings until it was broken up by Aaron Hicks.
 The Twins would still win 7–1 over the Yankees.
 Despite his 6.43 ERA, Duffey finished the season in the rotation, leading the team in wins as he went 9–12 in 26 starts.

 In 2017, Duffey was moved to the bullpen and became exclusively a relief pitcher.
 He appeared in 56 games and amassed a record of 2–3 with a 4.94 ERA.
 He made the Twins' roster in 2018 in the same role.
-He was sent down multiple times throughout the season to AAA, having appeared only in 19 games for the Twins.
+He was sent down multiple times throughout the season to Triple–A, having appeared only in 19 games for the Twins.
 Duffey was converted into a reliever for the 2019 season and excelled in the role, registering an ERA of 2.50 in 58 games.

 With the 2020 Minnesota Twins, Duffey appeared in 22 games, compiling a 1–1 record with 1.88 ERA and 31 strikeouts in 24.0 innings pitched.

 On May 20, 2021, Duffey was suspended two games after throwing at Chicago White Sox catcher Yermín Mercedes in a game on May 18.
+He made 64 total appearances for Minnesota in 2021, registering a 3.18 ERA with 61 strikeouts and 3 saves in 62 1/3 innings pitched.

+Duffey made 40 appearances out of the bullpen for Minnesota in 2022, logging a 4.91 ERA with 39 strikeouts and 2 saves in 44.0 innings of work.
 On August 5, 2022, Duffey was designated for assignment by the Twins.
-He was released on August 10, 2022.
+He was released by the Twins organization on August 7.

 Texas Rangers

-On August 12, 2022, Duffey signed a minor league deal with the Texas Rangers.
-He opted out of his contract and became a free agent on August 28, 2022.
+On August 12, 2022, Duffey signed a minor league contract with the Texas Rangers organization.
+He made 4 scoreless appearances for the Triple–A Round Rock Express and struck out five in five innings pitched.
+On August 28, Duffey opted out of his contract and became a free agent.

 New York Yankees

 On August 30, 2022, Duffey signed a minor league deal with the New York Yankees.
-He made seven appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, struggling to a 10.50 ERA and 1–1 record with eight strikeouts in 6.0 innings pitched.
-He elected free agency on November 10, 2022.
+He made seven appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, struggling to a 10.50 ERA and 1–1 record with 8 strikeouts in 6 innings pitched.
+He elected free agency following the season on November 10.